ntswambeni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script changes the group of the file hello to school
 ##100-change_owner_and_group
 This script changes the owner and the group owner to vincent and staff respectively
+##101-symbolic_link_permissions
+This script changes the owner and the group owner of _hello file  to vincent and staff respectively